 "Beneath that cerebral, taciturn exterior, however, one detects an insecure, hapless control freak, quick to sulk when he doesn’t get his way, shy, awkward, and deeply repressed."

 Some people tell lies to conceal the truth; the Conservatives tell lies because they have forgotten what the truth is.
-It is all about controlling the message.
-Harper ... is a master channel changer and his success begins where debate ends.

 The Ottawa bubble appears to be feeling the effects of climate change.
 The Polar Vortex driven by Canadian Media is spinning out of control: logic and common sense appears to be frozen solid, sacrificed on the altar of click-bait journalism where shaping how the public is supposed to think matters more than reporting real news.